Characterisation of the MUSIC ASIC for large-area silicon photomultipliers for gamma-ray astronomy: LCT5 pulse shapes, photoelectron spectra, and linearity measurements with the MUSIC high gain channel

 The LCT5 technology has been measured with all possible PZC configurations.
 Figure \ref{fig:pulse_lct5_before_after_pzc} shows the measured pulse shape of a 3$\times$3~mm$^2$ LCT5 sensor with different R and C configurations.

 The initial pulse has a length of 120~ns, while applying a PZC allows to shorten it below 40~ns even reaching a recovery time smaller than 10~ns, thus satisfying the required integration time (see Figure~\ref{fig:recovery_pzc_lct}).
+As visible in Figure~\ref{fig:pulse_lct5_before_after_pzc}, the higher is the PZ cancellation, the smaller is the pulse amplitude, which results in a worse signal-to-noise ratio.
+One solution to compensate for it is to increase the over-voltage at the cost of higher correlated and uncorrelated noises.
+For each configuration, the characteristics of the sensor and readout chain are derived from the generalized Poisson fit of the multiple photo-electron spectrum~\cite{Alispach_2020}.
 As described in \cite{key-MUSIC_journal}, measurements performed using the 6$\times$6~mm$^2$ LCT5 sensor show that it is possible to count photons even with this larger area sensor.
 More measurements with the LCT5 technology will be detailed in section \ref{sec-hexa}.
 The LCT5 coupled to MUSIC could therefore be a suitable solution for sensor/electronics upgrade.

 The evolution of the pulse shape as a function of the light level has also been measured in order to study the behavior in saturation of the LCT5 3$\times$3~mm$^2$ sensor coupled to MUSIC.
 The differential outputs are used for these measurements.
 The idea is to see if the HG channel has a predictive behavior in saturation in order to use it to reconstruct signals up to a few thousand of photons with a good resolution.
 Indeed, for cameras that would already adopt a single gain channel, as it is for DigiCam \cite{key-Electronics}, or for cameras with a large amount of pixels with demanding power-consumption constraints, doubling the number of channels, using both HG and LG outputs, may be unfeasible.
 Figure~\ref{fig:light_level_scan_pulse_shapes} shows the evolution of the LCT5 pulse shapes with the bias voltage of the LED in HG mode.
 The pulses are normalised to the maximum amplitude in order to bring out the shape evolution.
-As expected, when amplitude saturation is reached, the pulse duration, and therefore the charge, are still increasing.
+As expected, even when the amplitude saturation is reached, the charge, and therefore, the pulse duration, are still increasing.
+As a matter of fact, the SiPM amplitude and charge increase linearly with the number of photons detected~\cite{Collazuol2019}.
+When the amplitude saturates, the number of detected photons can only be inferred from the charge of the signal.
+In such case, the integration window used to extract the charge has to adapt to the signal width.
+In this study, the integration window is defined by the rising and falling edges for a threshold of 5\% of the maximum amplitude.